ClojureBridgeLondon/workshop-content-gitbook/additional-projects/clacks-messages.md

 {:name "john" :age "21" :twitter "jr0cket"}
 ```

-Its very common to use Clojure keywords for the keys, to make it easy to look up a particular value by refering to the keyword.
+Its very common to use Clojure keywords for the keys, to make it easy to look up a particular value by referring to the keyword.

 So the new design for our clacks data structure is as follows